kurvevaishu-bit/Project-1/README.md

-# AI-Based Paper Corrector System
+# 📝AI-Based Paper Corrector System

 An AI-powered system to automatically evaluate descriptive answer sheets using OCR and NLP techniques.
 This project reduces manual grading effort and improves consistency in evaluation.